Oriflame/backstage-plugins/README.md

 You may find our plugins in the `./plugins` folder.
 You may start each plugin in isolated mode (navigate to the plugin folder and run `yarn dev` or `yarn start:dev`, see respective README).
 You may start also the simple backstage host with the plugins integrated via `yarn dev` (in root folder).
 You may run `yarn test` to run jest tests.
 For more information see [CONTRIBUTING.md](./CONTRIBUTING.md).

+List of prerequisites are [same as for the backstage](https://backstage.io/docs/getting-started/#prerequisites).
+Please use Node.js version `20.x`.

 ## List of plugins

 Name | Version | Description